 This research was supported by the NSF-Simons Southeast Center for Mathematics and Biology (SCMB) through the grants National Science Foundation DMS1764406 and Simons Foundation/SFARI 594594.
-We thank Christine K.~Payne and William O.~Hancock for many substantive discussions and sharing insights from their labs.
+This work was also supported by National Institutes of Health grant R01NS121245.
+We thank Christine K.~Payne, William O.~Hancock, and Melissa M.~Rolls for many substantive discussions and sharing insights and experimental data results from their labs.